Anil-Burak/Hangman/README.md

 After the input of guess letter, the game will continue to give the output that will be copied.

-Code is potato and doesn't include so much "try expect" cause why would you try to crash a basic hangman game?
+Code is potato and doesn't include much "try expect" blocks cause why would anyone try to crash a basic hangman game?